jdmar3/inls718/_includes/assignment-table-chron.md

-{% marginnote 'tab1' '*Table 1*: List of required course tasks with grade breakdown' %}
+{% marginnote 'tab1' '*Table 1*: Chronological list of required deliverables for course tasks with points' %}

 <table>
   <thead>